-The Company entered into the Loan Agreement, effective December 31, 2013, with Silicon Valley Bank to provide the Company with an \$18 million Credit Facility.
-Under the Credit Facility, the Company is permitted to borrow an amount equal to the lesser of \$18 million or 20% of the Company's then-current net asset value.
+The Company entered into the Loan Agreement, effective December 31, 2013, with Silicon Valley Bank to provide the Company with the Credit Facility, which expired on December 31, 2016 in accordance with its terms.
+Under the Credit Facility, the Company was permitted to borrow an amount equal to the lesser of \$18 million or 20% of the Company's then-current net asset value.